FAQs About Counseling

 What is camp like?

 The uniqueness of this camp is focused on giving children a real outdoor experience with lots of opportunity for one-on-one interaction with counselors.
-Our camper-to-counselor ratio in the summer is 2:1 and in the winter 1:1.
-During the summer, as many as 26 campers attend and sleep in tents, cook their own food over a stove, and serve each other.
+Our camper-to-counselor ratio is 2:1.
+During the summer, as many as 26 campers attend and sleep in Cabins.
 They learn practical Christian servanthood and love for each other through crafts, hiking, swimming, games, campfires, singing, and of course Bible studies, stories, and lessons.
 During the winter, all campers who attended a summer camp are invited back for a weekend.
-Only 10-12 campers attend each weekend, which allows for a more informal program and a more intimate, family-oriented setting.
+About 20-24 campers attend each weekend, which allows for a more informal program and a more intimate, family-oriented setting.

 What do counselors do?